-You can’t have a match without the ref, and there is more rugby in Alaska every year, Youth, Men, Women, and Old boys…local and travel sides in Anchorage, Wasilla, Kenai, and Fairbanks.
+You can’t have a match without the ref, and there is more rugby in Alaska every year, Youth, Men, Women, and Old boys…local and travel sides in Anchorage, Wasilla, Kenai, Fairbanks and now Sitka.
 We need new referees to step up, take the whistle, and help us grow the game.

 Why would anyone want to do this job?

 Because it’s great.
 Everyone loves you, no one ever yells at you, and you are best friends with all thirty people on the pitch.
 In an ideal world…